chickymonkeys/LaevenValenciaBankingCrises/README.md

 ### Installing and Running

-It is possible to just download the `BankingCrisis.do` script in the folder `src` of the project, copy it in a folder and run it within Stata.
+It is possible to just download the [BankingCrisisDB.do](src/BankingCrisis.do) script in the folder [src](src) of the project, copy it in a folder and run it within Stata.

 The script creates three different folders: